Mercer County NJ Realty Transfer Fee (RTF) Calculator | 2026 Official Rates

 1. Calculate the Transfer Fee

-Use the Mercer County (New Jersey) Conveyance Fee Calculator 2026 to determine your estimated fee based on the property’s sale price and any exemptions.
+Use the Mercer County NJ Realty Transfer Fee Calculator 2026 to determine your estimated fee based on the property’s sale price and any exemptions.

 2. Prepare Required Documents